benji6/virtual-audio-graph/README.md

 ## Demos

-There are some rudimentary demos [here](http://benji6.github.io/virtual-audio-graph).
+There are some demos [here](https://virtual-audio-graph.netlify.com).

 virtual-audio-graph is the core audio library in [Andromeda](https://github.com/benji6/andromeda).